Internal Job Interview Questions and Tips

 What is it like when you interview for a job at a company you're already working for?
 The process may vary depending on whether the company is considering only internal candidates, or if external applicants are being interviewed as well.

 If there are only internal candidates, the process may be less formal and more like a meeting or a discussion with the hiring manager.
 You might not even formally need to apply for the job.
 Otherwise, it may involve a formal application and a formal interview process with the hiring manager, company management, and other employees.

-Read below for information on the types of questions that might be asked at an internal job interview, sample interview questions, and tips for acing the interview.
+Here’s what you should know about the types of questions that might be asked at an internal job interview, along with some sample interview questions and tips for acing the interview.

 Types of Internal Job Interview Questions

 Review some of the types of internal job interview questions you may be asked when interviewing for a new job with your current employer.

 When you're interviewing for an internal position with your current employer, many of the questions you will be asked are the typical interview questions that all candidates, both internal and external, are expected to answer.
 Don’t be surprised, for example, if you are asked a common question like, “Why are you right for this job?”
 Even though the interviewer might know you, she still wants you to convince her that you are the best person for the job.
 Examples of common questions include:

 - Tell me about yourself.

 - Why are you the best person for this position?

 - What accomplishment are you most proud of?